-It's not easy to rewind the clock emotionally and fully remember the trauma of being diagnosed with Breast Cancer.
+It's not easy to rewind the clock emotionally and fully remember the trauma of being diagnosed with breast cancer.
 But I feel it's important to share my ordeal with the women who dread going for a checkup.

 My journey with cancer started in July 2002, when I was 36.
 I was very fortunate to have been diagnosed at an early stage.
 My son was eight years old, and I was his superhero.
 As a single mother, I was his world, and he was to me.

 On a lazy afternoon on 20/7/2002, I noticed an abnormal nodule in my breast which initially looked like an abnormal rib.
-Later, after repeated self-examination, it turned out to be a nodule which was bony and hard.
+Later, after repeated self-examination, it turned out to be a nodule that was bony and hard.

 When I met my surgeon, I was closely monitoring the expression in his eyes.
 He said clearly that unless proven otherwise, it's a malignancy.